 Once learners have acquired a strong foundation of skills, the next step is to validate those skills with certification.

 With an already-established skillset, a quick and easy way to give your résumé more credibility is by earning industry-recognized certifications.
 Autodesk offers a variety of certification prep courses to validate your skills and better prepare you for a changing job market.
-Adding a certification to your résumé may also help you stand out from the competition.
+Adding a certification to your résumé may also help you stand out from the competition by showing the extent of your upskilling and reskilling efforts.
 Autodesk Certified professionals obtain certificates and digital badges that can be posted on LinkedIn to signal job readiness to prospective employers.

 Zachary Jensen, civil engineer and Autodesk University 2019 attendee, does civil design for roadway projects using Autodesk Civil 3D and InfraWorks software.
 Having worked in the industry for a few years, Jensen has used Autodesk certifications to legitimize his skills within his company and finds that the badges help to boost his résumé in case the time comes to look for another job.